Classic Motorcycle Build

 Ironhead Clutch Adjustment

-To adjust the clutch, unscrew the large assess plug. (using the side of a wrench works well).
-Loosen the locknut.
-With a flat-blade screwdriver take up the free-play on the adjusting screw, then back off a 1/4 to 1/2 turn.
-Basically you are turning it in until you feel pressure, then backing it out some.
+Basically you are turning it in (clockwise) until you feel pressure, then backing it 1/2 turn.
 The backing off is to make sure the clutch is fully engaged.

 Tighten the locknut without moving the adjusting screw.
 Make sure there is an O-ring on the back of the assess plug before re-installing (to prevent a possible oil leak).